phalcon-orphanage/docs/docs/pl/3.1/controllers.md

 <a name='request-response'></a>

-## Request and Response
+## Żądanie i Odpowiedź

-Assuming that the framework provides a set of pre-registered services.
-We explain how to interact with the HTTP environment.
+Przy założeniu, że framework dostarcza zestaw wstępnie zarejestrowanych serwisów, wyjaśnimy jak przeprowadzać interakcję ze środowiskiem HTTP.
 The `request` service contains an instance of `Phalcon\Http\Request` and the `response` contains a `Phalcon\Http\Response` representing what is going to be sent back to the client.

 ```php
 <?php